-The Task Team did not recommend the creation of a new class of service providers, with a robust regulatory structure at this time – like the regulation of paralegals in Ontario.
+The granting of a limited license to practice law is a unique approach to legal regulation.
+Other jurisdictions in Canada have taken different approaches to enhance access to legal services, such as the regulation of paralegals.
+The Task Team did not recommend the creation of a new class of service providers, with a robust regulatory structure like the regulation of paralegals in Ontario.
 The Task Team determined this model was too complex and would be too costly to develop without assurances that there would be a sufficient number of service providers.

 29.1 The practice of law is the application of legal principles and judgment with regard to the circumstances or objectives of another entity or person that require the knowledge and skill of a person trained in the law, and includes the following: